telerik/winforms-docs/treeview/localization/localization.md

 {{endregion}}

-To apply the custom localization provider, instantiate and assign it to the current localization provider: #_[C#] Assigning the Current Localization Provider_
+To apply the custom localization provider, instantiate and assign it to the current localization provider:

+#### Assigning the Current Localization Provider_

 {{source=..\SamplesCS\TreeView\TreeLocalization.cs region=localization}}
 {{source=..\SamplesVB\TreeView\TreeLocalization.vb region=localization}}